ravinance/Eye-Exercise/README.md

 # Eye-Exercise

 ## description

-The eye exercise
+This exercise was done during my training in M.I.T in 2021 The eye exercise allow the user to see eyes follow the mouse cursor.

 ## How to use

-Just move the mouse around the eyes and see it follow your cursor !
+Run the index.html and move the mouse around the eyes and see it follow your cursor !

 ## Roadmap of improvements